 Angela describes a situation typical of the problems teams face trying to share an inbox for customer support — confusion, inefficiency, and frustration for the team — issues that ultimately impact customers.

-Help desk software won’t automatically create a great experience for you, but it can provide the structure and systems that allow your team to provide better service more consistently.
+Shared inbox software won’t automatically create a great experience for you, but it can provide the structure and systems that allow your team to provide better service more consistently.

-Get capabilities for your team without adding complexity for your customers
+Reduce complexity for your customers

 While some help desk tools interrupt your conversations with ticket numbers and login portals, Help Scout is invisible to your customers.
 All they get is a helpful response to their questions.

-When your customer service team picks up a customer conversation, they have immediate access to that customer’s full profile: what they’ve asked you before, their account histories, and quick links to other internal systems.
+Additionally, when your customer service team picks up a customer conversation, they have immediate access to that customer’s full profile: what they’ve asked you before, their account histories, and quick links to other internal systems.

 Take and assign ownership of customer questions

 Conversations in Help Scout can be assigned directly to an individual — or handed to the right team — so that it is clear who is responsible for getting that customer an answer.
-The rest of the team can get on with their work, confident they aren’t missing anything.

 Your customer service team members are most valuable when they’re spending time understanding your customers’ problems and helping them figure them out — not when they’re clicking around in a messy inbox sorting emails.